fleetdm/fleet/docs/Contributing/Releasing-Fleet.md

 To make sure we build quality releases, Fleet has a freeze period for testing prior to each release.
 Effective at the start of the freeze period, we will not merge new feature work.

-When bugs are found during release testing, use the process documented [here](fleetdm.com/handbook/quality#release-testing).
+When bugs are found during release testing, use the process documented in [our handbook](fleetdm.com/handbook/quality#release-testing).
 Release bugs are exempt from the freeze period.

 ### What to do?